Korean Radish Kimchi (kkakdugi) Recipe

 • Leave it out at room temperature away from the sun for 1-2 days and then store it in the fridge for up to a year.
 On warmer days, leave it out for 1 day, and on colder days, leave it out for 2 days.

 • The longer you let it ferment, the more pungent and flavorful it will be.
-I let it ferment in the refrigerator for 1 month, minimum before trying it.
+I let radish kimchi ferment in the refrigerator for 1 month, minimum before trying it.

 Smell and Taste